Democracy Marchers Defy Police Ban in Hong Kong

 “When we say thing a quietly and peacefully and it doesn’t work you have to escalate,” Ken, a 46-year-old protester, told TIME.
 “We have no choice; give us a better choice.”

 Semi-autonomous Hong Kong has been roiled by more than three months of unrest, which began as a series of demonstrations against a now withdrawn extradition bill.
-The movement quickly escalated into a full blown campaign for genuine democracy, with calls for the city’s leader to be elected by all eligible citizens instead of the small and carefully vetted electoral college that decides the appointment at present.
+The movement quickly escalated into a full blown campaign for genuine democracy, with calls for the city’s leader to be elected by universal suffrage instead of the small and carefully vetted electoral college that decides the appointment at present.

 In recent weeks, calls for self-determination and even independence for Hong Kong have started to grow, leading a furious Beijing to denounce the protests as a separatist, color revolution.